-Call it what you will, Lactate Threshold, Aerobic Threshold, or Anaerobic Threshold.
-Regardless, it's the target of many of the Low days in the High/Low Approach.
+Call it what you will: Lactate Threshold, Aerobic Threshold, or Anaerobic Threshold.
+Regardless, it's the target of many of the low intensity days in the High/Low Approach.
 Essentially, this threshold is the point at which your body is producing lactic acid faster than your muscles can remove it.
-This, we know, makes our already bulging forearms turn into vascular balloons, which causes elbows to resist gravity, which causes us to succumb to gravity.
+This, we know, makes our already bulging forearms turn into vascular balloons, which causes our elbows to resist gravity, which causes us to succumb to gravity.
 Not a pretty thing.
-There is a way to raise this threshold, and that is of particular interest to athletes who wish to follow the High/Low system (and it's not for everyone... but more on that later).
+There is a way to raise this threshold, and that is of particular interest to athletes who wish to follow the High/Low system, (and it's not for everyone... but more on that later).

 Sports research has proven that there are two main ways to raise this threshold.
 The first way, and most common to climbers, is through interval training.
 By going back and forth across the threshold, we can steadily raise it.
-4x4's are the popular method of interval training, and are an absolutely important tool for climbers, and are not to be discounted.
-Here, however, we're going to discount them.
-The reason is that they take far too long to recover completely from, and the intensity of a good 4x4 falls smack dab into "middle intensity".
-The moves aren't hard enough to be high intensity, but you're causing too much muscle damage to be low intensity.
+4x4's are the most popular method of interval training, and are an absolutely important tool for climbers, not to be discounted.
+Here, however, we are going to discount them.
+The reason is that they take far too long to recover completely from, and the intensity of a good 4x4 falls smack dab into the "middle intensity" category in this approach.
+The moves aren't hard enough to be high intensity, but you're causing too much muscle damage to qualify as low intensity.

-The second way, which falls squarely into the low intensity zone, is by exercising just below the threshold at a steady rate, and over weeks, gradually increasing the duration.
+The second way, which falls squarely into the low intensity zone, is by exercising just below the threshold at a steady rate, and gradually increasing the duration over time.
 This type of exercise serves to create a more dense network of capillaries, meaning that more oxygen can make its way to your muscles in a faster, more efficient manner.
 Because these workouts are low intensity, they actually aid in recovery, rather than inhibit it, allowing you to do a session on a "rest" day between high intensity workouts.
 As far as climbing goes, there are several ways to achieve this.

 Aerobic Restoration and Capillarity.
-This method of training has become popular over the last several years, and while I'm not a big fan of it, it certainly has it's uses.
+This method of training has become popular over the last several years, and while I'm not a big fan of it, it certainly has its uses.
 It comes in handy here, if you can gauge it correctly, and if you have the facility for it.
 Basically the goal is to stay on the wall for 20-30 minutes at a time, climbing with a warm, but far from debilitating, pump.
-If you have a treadwall, or the space to set up a lengthly traverse, or a wall all to yourself, ARCing is a valuable tool.
-I find that for most people, there is a steep learning curve that comes with knowing how to gauge the climbing, and you easily slip into middle intensity training and end up blowing your whole session.
+If you have a treadwall, or the space to set up a lengthy traverse, or a wall all to yourself, ARCing is a valuable tool.
+I find that for most people, there is a steep learning curve for knowing how to gauge the climbing, so you can easily slip into middle intensity training and end up blowing your whole session.

 If you live near an outdoor climbing area, and can do your low days outside, then lucky you!
 Spend these days doing as many pitches as you can get in at least a few letters below your consistent onsight grade, or even harder if you have it dialed.